Henry Zeffman

-Zeffman has a brother Oliver, who is a conductor, and a sister who has studied law.
-The pianist Solomon Cutner was a relative.

 Education

-Zeffman attended Highgate School, a private day school in North London.
-He studied philosophy, politics and economics (PPE) at Brasenose College, Oxford, where he was president of the junior common room in 2014.
+Zeffman was privately educated at Highgate School in London.
+He studied philosophy, politics and economics (PPE) at the University of Oxford where he was an organ scholar at Brasenose College, Oxford, and served as president of the junior common room in 2014, graduating in 2015 with an upper-second-class honours Bachelor of Arts degree.

-Recognition
+Awards and honours

 Zeffman won the 2015 Anthony Howard Award for Young Journalists, and Young Journalist of the Year at the 2019 National Press Awards.